mac-65/Solaris_8_x86_VM/README.md

 screen shots to perform the final setting that are needed.<br>
 Items that are not show are settings that don't affect the outcome (e.g., whether the <strong>Shared Clipboard</strong> is enabled, etc.)

 #### General
 * ![General setting](./images/VirtualBox-0001.png)<br>
+Ensure the 32-bit version is selected.

 #### System
 * ![System settings](./images/VirtualBox-0002.png)<br>
 2 gigabytes is pretty generous for these old architectures... <br>

 * ![Systen settings](./images/VirtualBox-0003.png)<br>
+I configured a 2 CPU system.
+I'm not sure how many CPU Solaris 8 x86 supports.<br>
+I believe based on [What's New in Solaris 8 Operating Environment](http://www.ing.iac.es/~cfg/pub_notes/solaris/solaris%208%20whatsnew.pdf), PAE is available<br>
+if you want to go above a 4 gigabyte memory configuration.

 * ![Systen settings](./images/VirtualBox-0004.png)<br>